malvads/kernel-bpcontroller/README.md

 Hooks into the kernel’s AF_PACKET notifier via a kprobe to monitor network device events.
 When a link goes down on a master or slave interface of a bpctl bridge, it triggers the bpctl ioctl to enable bypass on that segment.
+Additionally, it supports hot-add of interfaces by detecting NETDEV_UP events to dynamically include new interfaces in the bpctl bridge management.

 No polling.
 No kernel network stack modifications.
 Just hooking and reacting.